 The Philippines is one of the most disaster-prone countries in the world.
 The U.N.’s 2017 World Risk Index places the Philippines as the third most at risk of natural disasters among the 171 countries ranked.
 Vanuatu and Tonga ranked first and second.

-Not only is the Philippines at risk for disastrous weather events, it is in a hot zone for earthquakes and tsunamis.
+Not only is the Philippines at risk for disastrous weather events, but it is also in a hot zone for earthquakes and tsunamis.
 In fact, only three weeks before Typhoon Haiyan, Bohol island was hit by a 7.2 magnitude earthquake that affected 3 million people in Bohol and Cebu, killing more than 200 people.
 Many families were still receiving aid and living in evacuation shelters when a second catastrophe hit them — Typhoon Haiyan.

 How can I help children and families in the Philippines?